-Can your child support be reduced?
+Can you reduce your monthly child support payments?
 You love your children and are doing your best to provide for them financially.
-Of course, you would never want them to do without the things they need.
-The child support you are paying now was based on your income at the time it was court ordered.
-But if your circumstances have changed since then, modifications to your child support obligation may be possible.
+Parents typically want to provide for their children.
+The child support you’re paying now was based on your income at the time it was court ordered.
+But if your circumstances have changed, modifications to your child support obligation may be possible.
+Your child support can be reduced.
 Under specific circumstances such as:

 Virginia Child Support Law